Crypto CoA: Mapping One Chart of Accounts to GAAP and IFRS (2026)

 | Measurement | Fair value | Cost or revaluation |

-| Unrealized change | Net income | OCI (revaluation) / not-upward (cost) |
+| Unrealized change | Net income | OCI (revaluation) or not upward (cost) |

 Presentation differs too

-The data the CoA must capture
+The data the chart of accounts must capture

 Mapping is not reclassification